TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 - Turn the image into a .png
 - Take that image and split into two halfs; a left half and a right half.
 (Each half should be at most 160 pixels wide and 240 pixels tall.)
 - Open the HDpicConverter folder
-- Copy or save the two halves you just made to this folder.
+- Copy or save the two halves you just made to this folder
 - Open the file "convpng.ini" with a text editor of your choice
 - Change the .ini file so it will convert your images
 - Run convPNG.exe